 In episode 43 of JAMstack Radio, Brian speaks with Jason Lengstorf of Gatsby.
-They discuss the new spin Gatsby’s putting on theme templates, as well as the inherent balancing act of nurturing the open source community while operating a profitable business.
+They discuss the new spin Gatsby’s putting on theme templates, and the inherent balancing act of catering to the open source community while operating a profitable business.

 About the Guests